Haleshot/Haleshot.github.io/content/post/first-open-source-contrib/index.md

 2. **Learning Good Practices**: Improving existing projects with better documentation, feature enhancements, and proper directory structures.
 3. **Active Curation**: Regularly going through newsletters like [TLDR](https://tldr.tech/) and [Rundown AI](https://www.therundown.ai/) to collect and organize resources for personal projects and potential contributions.

-> "My strength lies in synthesizing information from diverse sources.
+> "My strength lies in combining information from diverse sources.
 I excel at curating and categorizing valuable resources—whether it's GitHub repositories, HuggingFace models, or insightful articles from tech forums.
 By doing this regularly, I build up a great collection of knowledge.
 It helps me see connections between different ideas and tools in the world of open-source and AI.
 This makes it easier for me to come up with new ideas and find ways to contribute to projects."

 This curation phase has led me to maintain a list of repositories I'm interested in contributing to, either by raising issues or solving existing ones.